neo4j-attic/webadmin/README.md

 Build production version
 ------------------------
-Morpheus is packaged as a java service.
+Neo4j Monitoring and Management Tool is packaged as a java service.
 To trigger a production build, simply do:

 	mvn package